InstituteforDiseaseModeling/idmtools/docs/faq/index.md

 ### Q: How do I check if my experiment is still running?

 Use `experiment.status` after calling `experiment.run()`, or check the platform's web interface (e.g., COMPS portal).
-Or use idmtools cli command for Container and Slurm platforms
+Or use idmtools cli command for Container and Slurm platforms.

 ### Q: Why is my `config.json` empty?